What exactly gives a can Rockstar that kick you need to get through the day?

 What’s even less known is that a major component of guarana happens to be caffeine, so it’s worth keeping that in mind when you’re watching your daily caffeine intake.

-Ginseng is a natural herb that is often used in food and remedies in East Asia, which contain a host of potential benefits such as:
+Ginseng is a natural herb that is often used in food and remedies in East Asia, which contains a host of potential benefits such as:

 - Increased energy